go-swagger/go-swagger/docs/use/models/schemas.md

 - re [JSON-schema-draft4][json-schema]

   - `"additionalProperties": false`, `"additionalItems": false` do not invalidate data with extra properties.
 We trade strictness for speed and truncate unwanted properties or items without further validation.
+  - the generation flag `--strict-additional-properties` invalidates data with extra properties when `"additionalProperties": false`
   - when `enum` values cannot be marshalled into their schema, a runtime panic occurs - the `go-openapi/validate` package does not yet detect this situation
-  - `minProperties`, `maxProperties` are not supported
   - `patternProperties` and `dependencies`are not supported
   - use of `additionalItems` requires the `--skip-validation` flag (`go-openapi/validate` is strict regarding Swagger specification)
   - JSONSchema defaults to the `"additionalProperties": true`, `go-swagger` defaults to ignoring extra properties.
 Same for `additionalItems`.